vaibhavpadalia/react-native-hooks/README.md

 <b>Q. What is useContext() ?</b>

 A. useContext() provides the same functionality that you would expect from React's Context API.
 It is a simple functional implementation of it.
+A Context provides both a consumer and a provider.
+When using the useContext Hook in React, you have to remember to pass in the whole context object, not just the consumer or provider.